pu2clr/SI4735/examples/SI47XX_06_ESP32/README.md

 ### ESP32 considerations

 The ESP32 has a great resource to interact with system.
-Instead of buttons, you can use the capacitive sensors available on ESP32 IC family.
+Instead of buttons, you can use the capacitive sensors available on ESP32 board family.

-The ESP32 is a 3.3V part.
+__The ESP32 is a 3.3V part.
 Pay attention on your I2C LCD device voltage.
-If it is not 3.3V, the system cannot work properly.
+If it is not 3.3V, the system cannot work properly__.

-The ESP32 board has enough RAM memory to support all SSB patch and a nice TFT Display.
+The ESP32 board has enough RAM memory to support all SSB patch and a nice TFT Display library.
 Consider this feature to improve your sketch.

 ### Schematic